How the World Is Reacting to the 2020 U.S. Election

 China

 U.S.-China relations have been fraught under the Trump Administration, hallmarked by clashes over trade, tech and international diplomacy.
-When asked Wednesday whether he had a preference for either Biden or Trump, spokesperson of the Chinese Foreign Ministry Wang Wenbin said that the U.S. election is America’s internal affairs and China doesn’t have a stance on the issue.
+When asked Wednesday whether he had a preference for either Biden or Trump, spokesperson of the Chinese Ministry of Foreign Affairs Wang Wenbin said that the U.S. election is America’s internal affairs and China doesn’t have a stance on the issue.

 Hu Xijin, editor in chief of Chinese state media outlet Global Times, commented ahead of the election that the “U.S. is in degradation” and that “U.S. opinion polls are now ridiculed by Chinese netizens.”